Bernard Giraudeau: Early life

 He was born on 18 June 1947 in La Rochelle, Charente-Maritime.
 In 1963 he enlisted in the French navy as a trainee engineer, qualifying as the first in his class a year later.
 He served on the helicopter carrier Jeanne d'Arc in 1964–1965 and 1965–1966, and subsequently on the frigate Duquesne and the aircraft carrier Clemenceau before leaving the navy to try his luck as an actor.

 Career

-Giraudeau first appeared on film in Deux hommes dans la ville (1973), and his first film as director was in 1987, though he continued to work as an actor.
+Giraudeau first appeared on film in Two Men in Town (1973), and his first film as director was in 1987, though he continued to work as an actor.
 As a writer, wrote the text of books of photography as well as publishing children's stories (Contes d'Humahuaca, 2002) and several novels.
 He was also the reader on the French audiobooks of the Harry Potter series.
 He has also created a recording of The Little Prince, a world renowned book by Antoine de Saint-Exupéry.

 Personal life

 He was married to actress and author Anny Duperey, with whom he had two children; one of them, Sara Giraudeau, has achieved success as an actress.
+They separated in 1990.